MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 CPU load and should be set up so as not to interfere with the core data processing tasks.

-That said, a single, medium capacity instance should be able to handle both tasks under low user load situations.
+That said, a single, medium capacity instance may be able to handle both tasks under low user load situations.

 ## Data flow